astronomer/airflow-guides/guides/connections.md

 ## Example: Configuring the SnowflakeToSlackOperator

-In this example we will configure the `SnowflakeToSlackOperator`, which necessitates a connection to Snowflake, as well as a connection to Slack.
+In this example, we will configure the `SnowflakeToSlackOperator`, which requires connections to Snowflake and Slack.
 We will define the connections using the Airflow UI.

-Before starting Airflow, install both the [Snowflake](https://registry.astronomer.io/providers/snowflake) and the [Slack provider](https://registry.astronomer.io/providers/slack).
+Before starting Airflow, we need to install both the [Snowflake](https://registry.astronomer.io/providers/snowflake) and the [Slack provider](https://registry.astronomer.io/providers/slack).
 Astro CLI users can add them to `requirements.txt`:

 ```text
 apache-airflow-providers-snowflake
 apache-airflow-providers-slack
 ```

-In the Airflow UI navigate to the list of connections and a connection of the 'Connection Type' `Snowflake`.
-You will need to provide the following parameters:
+In the Airflow UI, we can navigate to the list of connections and add a connection of the 'Connection Type' `Snowflake`.
+The following parameters are required:

 - Connection Id: `snowflake_conn` (or another string that has not been used for a different connection already)
 - Connection Type: `Snowflake`